This is part two of a series on minimalist axiologies (i.e. axiologies that essentially say “the less this, the better”).

 While this may be a theoretically tidy solution to the Mere-Addition Paradox, many critics have objected that it depends on a theory of welfare that they find to be counterintuitive, incomplete, or unconvincing.
 (These objections will be responded to in a future post.)

 Overall, we would be wise to abstain from hastily dismissing minimalist axiologies as being absurd, because there are plenty of ways to interpret them in less absurd ways without losing their theoretical benefits.
 A lot of their intuitive absurdity might already result from the unrealistic thought experiments themselves, which imply that we are not actually comparing the value of lives of the kind that are familiar to us, but only of lives of a very peculiar and asocial kind, namely lives in complete causal isolation from each other.
-(More on this in the section on the “all else being equal” assumption.)
+(More in the section on the “all else equal” assumption.)

 The Repugnant Conclusion